Home emergency policies cover callouts to fix essential parts of your home such as the electrics, boiler or plumbing if something goes wrong.

 There are no rules on how often you should have a boiler service, but most companies say it should be done once a year.

-A business called Homeserve was handed a record £30.6m fine in 2014 partly for miss-selling home emergency cover to those who did not need it, so it’s understandable that it has bad press.
+A business called Homeserve was handed a record £30.6m fine in 2014 partly for mis-selling home emergency cover to those who did not need it.

 For some people, it is not good value, especially if they have an insurance home emergency service.
 But for others it is worth considering, for example, if you’re a landlord and not using an agency.

 As a freebie, it can be a convenient way of dealing with unexpected problems and save you money on callouts.
 Be aware of any companies giving you the hard sell on individual home emergency cover with a monthly fee.